-6. Learn even more by testing out career options.
-Does your high school or college have a job shadowing program?
-You may be able to spend time with professionals who work at the jobs you're interested in to get the scoop on what they are really like.
-Spending a few hours or a day on the job, is a great way to get inside information.
+Spending a few hours or a day on the job is a great way to get inside information.
 Volunteering or doing an internship are other ways you can learn more about a role before you decide to pursue it.
 The more information you have, the easier it will be to make a decision.

 Stay Flexible and Open to New Ideas

-Over time, you’ll discover that some doors close, but other doors open.
-For example, if you really thought you wanted to become a doctor but you got a B-minus in organic chemistry.
+Over time, you’ll discover that some doors close, but others open.
+For example, say you had thought you wanted to become a doctor but you had got a B-minus in organic chemistry.
 With that B-minus, you may not be able to get into medical school, but there are hundreds of health-related jobs that don’t require organic chemistry or won’t hold that grade against you.
 Some of these jobs are just as fulfilling as being a doctor, pay well, and leave more time for a personal life.

 People change over time, and so does the job market.
-Your grandparents would never have planned for a job in computers because there weren’t any.
-Now millions of people have jobs that are part of the computer industry - whether they work for an internet company, write code or sell products in the Apple store.
+Your grandparents would never have planned for a job in computing because there weren’t any.
+Now millions of people have jobs in the computer industry, whether they work for an internet company, write code, or sell products in the Apple store.

 You can’t plan for jobs that don’t yet exist, but you can bet that most jobs in new industries will require that you know some computer skills and can write a typo-free note or email.
-The more skilled you are at the basics (reading, writing, arithmetic), the better your chances at whatever comes along.
+The more skilled you are at the basics (reading, writing, arithmetic, etc.), the better your chances at thriving in whatever new roles come along.

 The Journey of a Thousand Miles

 There’s a famous Chinese saying: “The journey of a thousand miles begins with a single step.”
 If you follow all these recommendations, you still might not have found the answer to the question of what you want to be when you grow up, but you will have started the journey.